vrecan/goiostat/README.md

 ========
 [![Build Status](https://travis-ci.org/CapillarySoftware/goiostat.png)](https://travis-ci.org/CapillarySoftware/goiostat)

-Implementation of iostat in go.
+Implementation of iostat in go that allows you to send data over zeromq with protobuffers.

 Currently only support linux 2.6 kernel.